NicolasBonet/ETLMetrics/README.md

 In BadSmellsIdentifier there are five files which are being used:

-* HaetaeCaller.java: This file finds all the ETL files placed inside the folder with all the transformations and runs HAETAE on each one to generate the ETL model at the output directory.
+* HaetaeCaller.java: This file finds all the ETL files placed inside the folder with all the transformations (the dataset) and runs HAETAE on each one to generate the ETL model at the output directory.
 * ProjectsAnalyzer.java: It involves various methods used to generate the reports on both Excel and HTML.

 ## /src/generators

-* ExcelGenerator.java: It create a file called report.xls with the full report of all bad smells found by the identifier.
+* ExcelGenerator.java: It creates a file called report.xls with the full report of all bad smells found by the identifier.
-* HTMLGenerator.java: It create a set of HTML files with the report of all bad smells found.
+* HTMLGenerator.java: It creates a set of HTML files with the report of all bad smells found.

 ## /metamodels